 Owners also have to wash the Bolonki’s faces and tie up their hair over their heads so they look neat and don’t experience irritation in the eyes.

-Their teeth require trough brushing several times a week to maintain oral hygiene.
+Their teeth require thorough brushing several times a week to maintain oral hygiene.

 Living with a Bolonka Dog

-Owing to their ideal size, the Bolonka make excellent house pets suited more to apartment life than that of a fenced house perhaps.
+Owing to their ideal size, the Bolonka make excellent house pet suited more to apartment life than that of a fenced house, perhaps.
 They enjoy lying around, watching tv, and playing indoors.

 They also enjoy entertaining children and will shower them with all their attention and love.
-While the Bolonka does get along with other animals such as cats, they can sometimes play a little rough and aggressive.
+While the Bolonka does get along with other animals, such as cats, they can sometimes play a little rough and aggressively.
 So, be sure to keep an eye on them.

 How to train a Bolonka dog?